limpyd/redis-limpyd/doc/contrib.rst

         name = StringField()
         owner = FKStringField(Person)

-In this case the RelatedModel_ must be defined before the current model.
+In this case the :ref:`RelatedModel` must be defined before the current model.

 And it can accept a string.
 There is two ways to define model with a string: